 Made aware of the issue, Overstock and its processor, Coinbase, have corrected a piece of code that was causing the problem, according to Krebs, who donated his proceeds after being told by Overstock to keep the windfall.

 Also this week, Microsoft Corp. restored Bitcoin acceptance at its online store after shutting it down for a few days in response to issues surrounding the digital currency’s volatility and transaction costs.

 Rising transaction volumes have congested Bitcoin’s blockchain, the decentralized ledger that tracks and records transactions, forcing users to pay higher fees to get their transactions processed.
 This is a particularly acute problem for low-value purchases, since the median transaction fee was $18 at mid-morning Wednesday, according to bitinfocharts.com.
-The Microsoft site, which sells various digital products from the computer giant, doesn’t accept Bitcoin directly but allows users to fund their accounts with the digital currency.
+The Microsoft site, which sells various digital products from the software giant, doesn’t accept Bitcoin directly but allows users to fund their accounts with the digital currency.

 Price volatility and slow transaction times are also a problem because they can require customers to make follow-up transactions to make up a deficiency caused by a drop in value.
 The follow-up transactions are subject to the same fees.

 Unlike Microsoft, online-game seller Valve Corp. last month dropped Bitcoin acceptance permanently, citing the same issues.